tuist/tuist/Sources/tuist/tuist.docc/Articles/Tuist/Users/installation.md

 ```

-> Tip: We recommend using `mise use` in your Tuist projects to pin the version of Tuist across environments.
+> Tip: We recommend using `mise use --pin` in your Tuist projects to pin the version of Tuist across environments.
 The command will create a `.tool-versions` file containing the version of Tuist.

 > Important: **Tuist Cloud** (<doc:tuist-cloud>), a closed-source extension of Tuist with optimizations such as binary caching and selective testing, is distributed as a different asdf plugin, tuist-cloud.
 Note that by using it, you agree to the [Tuist Cloud Terms of Service](https://tuist.io/terms/).